sandeepmistry/aimldevfest-workshop-2019/exercises/exercise5.md

 ![Screenshot of Google Colab error about 3rd party cookies](../images/colab-error.png)

-You can enable 3rd party cookies, or better yet, add an execption for `[*.]googleusercontent.com`.
+You can enable 3rd party cookies, or better yet, add an exception for `[*.]googleusercontent.com`.

 ![Screenshot adding 3rd party cookie exception for googleusercontent.com](../images/colab-3rd-party-cookie-exception.png)